CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Services-and-Daemons-in-Cumulus-Linux.md

 {{%notice note%}}

-Unlike the `service` command in Debian Wheezy, the service name is written **after** the `systemctl` subcommand, not before it.
+Unlike the `service` command in Debian Wheezy, tThe service name is written **after** the `systemctl` subcommand, not before it.

 {{%/notice%}}

-To see all the currently running services, run:
+To seehow all the services currently running services, run, run the `systemctl status` command.
+For example:

     cumulus@switch:~$ sudo systemctl status
     ● switch